The Perf-ECT Certificate System

 Awards for this credential build the curriculum components of child-responsive learning environments where free play allows children to create their own play and group times elicit and use children’s initiative and creativity.
 The specifics of the curriculum components apply to environments for groups of children between the ages of 3 and 5.
 (Requirements for earning awards for children of other ages are not addressed here.)

 The philosophical framework for this credential incorporates the best practices that many models of what is often referred to as “play-based,” “learner-centered,” or “child-responsive” early childhood education.
 Following this guide teachers can discover, inquire, and reflect upon what works best for children.
 Rather than advocate a particular approach, the awards define curriculum practices based upon providing activities and building classroom learning centers that are energized by child initiative, a common feature of High/Scope, Bank Street, The Creative Curriculum, and constructivist models.
-The tasks performed by candidates to earn these awards are intended lead teachers to investigate and provide the broad range of quality activities that meet the needs and circumstances of the local school without conflicting with most early childhood models or theoretical approaches.
-We are all on the path of finding what we most want for children, and the exact ways to do that vary from program to program.
+The tasks performed by candidates to earn these awards are intended lead teachers to provide the broad range of quality activities that meet local needs and circumstances in creative ways independent of theoretical approaches.
+Participants alter opportunities in new-to-them ways seeking what they most want for children.
+Those ways are determined by the community of participants.

 The Possibility of These Awards

-• These activities will establish a coordinated framework for planning and implementing child-responsive environments that reach all areas of children’s development.
+- These activities will establish a coordinated framework for planning and implementing child-responsive environments that expand participant’s offerings of activities for children.

 Credential C Selections